-Typically, brushless motor contains magnets that can produce energy and torque according to their size and shape.
+Typically, a brushless motor contains magnets that can produce energy and torque according to their size and shape.
 A sensored brushless motor always has a built-in sensor that can detect the position of the integral rotor.
 The rotor helps with a quick start and seamless initial performance.

-That means it will allow a smoother transition from non-operational to the operational system.
+That means it will allow a smoother transition from a non-operational to the operational system.
 The sensor helps with constant communication with the computer or the one who is operating.
-You will able to control the motor more efficiently.
+You will be able to control the motor more efficiently.

 The sensors are set differently on different motors.
 You can manage the settings in several intervals like 90-degrees, 120-degrees.
 Use them according to your choice.

 You can use brushless sensored motors in various products.
 Remote control vehicles and toys are suitable options for these motors.
 Even electric and hybrid electric vehicles are using sensored motors.
 You can also use it in your computer cooling system.

 Even in home-powered tools, these motors are ubiquitous to use.
 Therefore, you can say that they have a vast range of applications in both, consumer products and industrial or commercial products.